Trams in Biel/Bienne

-Initially, the operator was the Compagnie générale des tramways suisses (TS) of Geneva, a predecessor of today's Transports Publics Genevois (TPC).
+Initially, the operator was the Compagnie générale des tramways suisses (TS) of Geneva, a predecessor of today's Transports Publics Genevois (TPG).
 From 1901, the operator was Städtische Strassenbahn Biel / Tramway de Bienne (TrB), from which the present-day Verkehrsbetriebe Biel (VB) / Transports publics biennois (TPB) emerged.
 In the 1940s, the tramways were gradually replaced by the Biel/Bienne trolleybus system and motor buses, until the network's closure in 1948.
-But the tramways were removed in 1954 only because it got tarred.
+The tramway tracks were only removed in 1954 when the roads were tarred.
 When they were found in 1953 again, many people wanted to keep them but because of the new bus system this wasn't necessary.